Terms of Service

 5.3 Re-File Guarantee

-If your grievance is procedurally rejected (i.e., not denied on the merits — for example, an exhibit was missing, the form version was superseded, or a deadline technicality applied), we re-file at no charge in the next grievance cycle.
+If your appeal is procedurally rejected (i.e., not denied on the merits — for example, an exhibit was missing, the form version was superseded, or a deadline technicality applied), we re-file at no charge in the next appeal cycle.
 No contingency fee is owed for the rejected filing.

 5.4 No-Savings Guarantee

-If the BAR's determination does not result in a reduced assessment, you pay nothing.
+If the appeal does not result in a reduced assessment, you pay nothing.
 No contingency fee is owed.
-In addition, we will re-file the following grievance cycle at no charge if your property remains eligible under our pre-screen.
+In addition, we will re-file the following appeal cycle at no charge if your property remains eligible under our pre-screen.

 5.5 Billing Disputes and the 30-Day Window

-If you believe the savings calculation that produced the contingency charge is wrong (for example, the effective tax rate we applied does not match your municipality's published rate, or we used the wrong prior-roll value), email team@fairmark.us with subject "Billing Dispute" within 30 days of the charge.
-We will (a) re-run the calculation against the BAR's written determination, (b) issue a partial or full refund if we agree with you, or (c) provide a written explanation if we disagree.
+If you believe the savings calculation that produced the contingency charge is wrong (for example, the effective millage rate we applied does not match your jurisdiction's published rate, or we used the wrong prior assessed value), email team@fairmark.us with subject "Billing Dispute" within 30 days of the charge.
+We will (a) re-run the calculation against the written document establishing the reduction (amended notice, BOE decision, or settlement), (b) issue a partial or full refund if we agree with you, or (c) provide a written explanation if we disagree.
 If we disagree and you remain unsatisfied, your dispute rights with your card issuer and the rights set forth in Section 15 remain available to you.

 5.6 Stripe invoice dispute / re-bill.
 If an off-session charge fails (e.g., the card on file is expired), Stripe will retry per its retry schedule, and we will additionally email you to update the payment method.
 You authorize us to re-bill the updated method for the same Charging Event.
 If the charge cannot be collected within 60 days of the Charging Event, we may pursue collection consistent with Section 15's dispute-resolution procedures.